After stopping off at the liquor store to toast the New Year, a few extra decorations start looking a bit on the pricey side.

 You’ll need a hole punch, baker’s twine, and silvery tensile.
 Oh, and hot glue to …um, glue it together.
 Find everything you need at Michaels.

-Another trendy trend this year is photo booths with glasses, mustaches, word bubbles, and hats.
+Another trendy trend this for this New Year’s Eve is photo booths with glasses, mustaches, word bubbles, and hats.

 Give into the popularity by printing out these free props.